Thursday, 27 August 2020

 Not so on a Saturday lunchtime, when it was full of families and older visitors (just like me) enjoying the food and relaxed ambiance.

 There are lots of interesting ceiling displays of ropes - the making of which was once the town's main industry.
-It's a pleasantly cluttered place, with old pub signs, historical pictures on the wall, and gig posters reflecting the pubs commitment to live music.
+It's a pleasantly cluttered place, with old pub signs, historical pictures on the wall, and gig posters reflecting the Ropemakers commitment to live music.

 Having had a couple of Palmer's beers, I decided it'd be a good idea to trek through the town and have a look at where it was brewed.